panpf/sketch/docs/wiki/state_image.md

   consistent with the original image, and the thumbnail that has not been modified by Transformation is used as the state image.
 It can also be used with crossfade to achieve a perfect transition from small images to large images.
-* [ErrorStateImage]: Specially used for error status, you can choose different status pictures according to the error type
+* [ConditionStateImage]: Different status pictures can be used according to different conditions

 ## Configuration